dougeby/IntuneDocs/InTuneDocs/DeployUse/keep-windows-pcs-up-to-date-with-software-updates-in-microsoft-intune.md

     The total size of the selected files to upload is displayed.
 Note that this size does not include the uncompressed or expanded sizes of installation files.

-3. After you specify the setup files, the **Update description** page displays the name, description, and classification for software information that [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)] extracted from the software setup files.
+3. After you specify the setup files, the **Update description** page displays the name, description, and classification for software information that Intune extracted from the software setup files.
 You can select a classification to label the type of update you are deploying (Updates, Critical Updates, Security Updates, Update Rollups or Service Packs).
 Click **Next** when you are done.

 4. On the **Requirements** page of the wizard, choose the architecture (32-bit, 64-bit, or both), and the operating systems of the managed computers to which this update will be applicable.

-5. On the **Detection rules** page, specify how [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)] determines whether the update already exists on managed computers.
+5. On the **Detection rules** page, specify how Intune determines whether the update already exists on managed computers.
 If you use the default option, **Use the default detection rules**, [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)] always installs the update package on each targeted computer once.

     > [!NOTE]
     > If the update setup file that you specified is a Windows Installer or .msp file, the **Detection rules** page of the wizard does not appear.
 This is because Windows Installer and .msp files contain their own instructions for detecting previous update installations.